COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 How is Bear Elite Hybrid Different?

-The Bear Elite Hybrid is a 14″ hybrid mattress with an overall performance level that is significantly better than the average mattress and a price that is very near average.
-The result is a hybrid mattress that is a standout value.
+The Bear Elite Hybrid is a 14.00″ hybrid mattress with an overall performance level that is better than average and a price that is also slightly below the average.

 Advantages

-Specific advantages of the Bear Elite include fantastic cooling performance, better edge support when sitting or lying, better sex performance, and a 10/10 pressure relief.
+Specific advantages of the Bear Elite include better cooling performance, faster material response time, better edge support, and exceptional pressure relief.

 Neutral Factors

-This mattress has very deep sinkage and high levels of bounce.
-These factors are considered neutral factors since different sleepers may perceive these feels differently.
+This mattress has deep sinkage and low levels of bounce.
+Both of these are considered neutral factors since different sleepers have different preferences in these areas.

 Disadvantages